db0/Android-Netrunner-OCTGN/README.md

 If you have the sets already from OCTGN 3.0 and you want to convert them to 3.1 without redownloading, [check this guide](o8c_Convert_Guide.md).

+If you have your own scans and want to use those instead of the censored card, you can [follow this guide to do so](o8c_Uncensor_Guide.md).

 Tutorials
 ---------